mllightitup/useful_things/README.md

 # Useful Things

 # TODO:
+Done:

+1. Update constants.py to the newest template and delete unnecessary
+2. Async requests - DONE
+3. Curseforge API - DONE

 In progress:

-1. Async requests - DONE
-2. Curseforge API - DONE
+1. Version and loader check(everything is prepared)
+2. Create all files in md_creator at once for each version and loader

 Not started:

-1. Update constants.py to the newest template and delete unnecessary
-2. Version and loader check(everything is prepared)
-3. Create all files in md_creator at once for each version and loader
-4. Custom data
+1. Custom data